 - Size: 1796275 acres (726 927 ha)

-- Popular Activities: Glacier hike Perito Moreno, hike to Laguna de Los Tres and camp in El Chalten
+- Popular Activities: Glacier hike to Perito Moreno, hike to Laguna de Los Tres, hike to Laguna Torre, and camp in El Chalten

-El Chalten is a village located in Los Glaciares National Park in Argentina.
-The settlement is very popular for walking and climbing and many long distance cyclists and overlanders stay here.
+El Chalten is a village located in Parque Nacional Los Glaciares in Argentina.
+The settlement is very popular for walking and climbing and many long-distance cyclists and overlanders stay here.
 Called the trekking capital of Argentina Patagonia there are spectacular hiking trails for all fitness levels.
-There are many campsites in El Chalten that is popular to stay and a great place to meet other travelers and outdoor enthusiasts.
+There are many campsites in El Chalten that are popular to stay in and a great place to meet other travelers and outdoor enthusiasts.

 The highlights of hiking in El Chalten are the amazing views of the two most prominent peaks, Cerro Fitz Roy and Cerro Torre